India–Ireland relations: Emerging relations

-A significant number of Irish people joined the Imperial Civil Service and the Indian Army during the nineteenth century.
-Prominent Irish civil servants and military officers in India include Sir Michael O'Dwyer and Colonel Reginald Dyer, both of whom were directly responsible for the Jallianwala Bagh massacre in Amritsar, where troops under Dyer's command fired into a crowd of non-violent protestors, killing 379 people and wounding thousands.
-Additionally, Irish missionaries, educationalists, medical and engineering service professionals were also posted in India during this period.
+A significant number of Irish people joined the Indian Civil Service and the British Indian Army during the 19th and 20th centuries.
+Prominent Irish civil servants in India include Sir Michael O'Dwyer who was Lieutenant Governor of Punjab when the Jallianwala Bagh massacre in Amritsar occurred.
+Additionally, numerous Irish missionaries, teachers, doctors and engineers were active in India during this period.

 Formal relations

 Mutual recognition occurred in 1947, upon Indian independence, while diplomatic exchange opened later.
-India established an embassy in Ireland in 1951, while Ireland did the same in 1964.
+India, having already enjoyed an informally-credentialed envoy in Krishna Menon from 1947, formally appointed him ambassador in 1949; Menon, who had the Indian High Commission in London as a primary office, established an embassy in Ireland in 1951, while Ireland did the same in 1964.
 William Warnock became Ireland's first ambassador to India that year.
 To mark the occasion, that same year at Irish president Éamon de Valera's insistence, the Indian president Dr. Sarvepalli Radhakrishnan visited Ireland.
 Ireland maintains Honorary Consulates in Mumbai, Kolkata, Chennai and Bengaluru.